And all that's actually going on out there, Rush Limbaugh on Friday.

 But if you stay there and work it, you're going to get it.

-And the NFL, they're structured in such a way you can't stay there long enough to earn it.
+In the NFL, they're structured in such a way you can't stay there long enough to earn it.

 Back in just a second.

-It's open line Friday, Rush Limbaugh, the excellence in Broadcasting Network.
+It's Open Line Friday, Rush Limbaugh, the Excellence in Broadcasting Network.

-Uh Tim in uh in White Plains, New York.
+Tim in White Plains, New York.

 It's nice to have you on the program, sir.